MicrosoftDocs/SupportArticles-docs/support/mem/intune/troubleshoot-co-management-auto-enrolling.md

   > Error: 0xCAA2000C The request requires user interaction.
   > Code: interaction_required
-  > Description: AADSTS50076: Due to a configuration change made by your administrator, or because you moved to a new location, you must use multi-factor authentication to access
+  > Description: AADSTS50076: Due to a configuration change made by your administrator, or because you moved to a new location, you must use multi-factor authentication to access.

 This issue occurs when multi-factor authentication (MFA) is **Enforced**.
-This prevents the Configuration Manager client agent from enrolling the device by using the logged-in user credentials.
+It prevents the Configuration Manager client agent from enrolling the device by using the logged-in user credentials.

 > [!NOTE]
 > There is a difference between having MFA **Enabled** and **Enforced**.
 This scenario works by having MFA **Enabled** but not having MFA **Enforced**.